- About The Program

 Complete the requirements located on the Application Instructions page.

-- September-October 2011: Interested students complete online application
+- September - October 2013: Interested students complete online application

-- November 18, 2011: Students notified by email of their acceptance to the program and information on the distance learning course
+- November 22, 2013: Students notified by email of their acceptance to the program and information on the distance learning course (NOTE THE NEW DATE)

 - On-site Summer Academy at NASA Langley Research Center:

 - Week 1: June 21 - June 27, 2014

 - Week 2: July 5 - July 11, 2014

 - Week 3: July 19 - July 25, 2014

 Visit the Virginia Aerospace Science and Technology Scholars web site at: http://vasts.spacegrant.org/